 OUR BOARD OF DIRECTORS

-Julia teaches and researches in the area of nineteenth-century English literature and culture.
-Her special interests are in popular fiction and China-related travel writing, in the Victorian era and beyond.
-Julia was a Director of the Asian Literary Prize and is currently on the management team of the Arts Faculty, with responsibilities for Teaching and Learning.
+Julia is Associate Dean in the Faculty of Arts at The University of Hong Kong.
+She teaches and researches in the area of nineteenth-century English literature and culture.
+Julia is currently on the management team of the Arts Faculty, with responsibilities for Teaching and Learning.

 She leads the FT’s Asia Pacific commercial operations in Hong Kong where she has an extensive network of personal and professional contacts.
 She is a former senior correspondent for the FT and a keen supporter of the arts and literary events in Hong Kong.

-She is a UK pharmacy graduate qualified to practise in both UK and Hong Kong.
-Prior to relocating back to Hong Kong in 1994, Winnie worked in various managerial roles in retail pharmacy until establishing her own business in London.
-She has been involved in community service in London (Standing Joint Committee, Barnet Local Pharmaceutical Committee) and Hong Kong (Honorary Secretary of the Pharmaceutical Society of Hong Kong, Dispensing Practice Standards Subcommittee (Chair), Cub Scout Leader (32nd Silver Jubilee District).
+A UK pharmacy graduate qualified to practice in both UK and Hong Kong.
+Prior to relocating back to Hong Kong in 1994, she worked in various managerial roles in retail pharmacy until establishing her own business in London.

-Qualified as a barrister-at-law in the UK (1985) and Hong Kong (1986), Christine worked in litigation, corporate and commercial law in London, Hong Kong and Tokyo before relocating to Hong Kong in 1994.
+Christine is the Director of Kelly International Corporation Limited.
+She is qualified as a barrister-at-law in the UK and Hong Kong and worked in litigation, corporate and commercial law in London, Hong Kong and Tokyo before relocating to Hong Kong in 1994.

-Simon Westcott grew up in London, and after 15 years in Melbourne now calls Hong Kong home.
-Educated at Oxford and in the US, he was Co-Founder of Mr & Mrs Smith Asia Pacific and former global publisher and director of Lonely Planet group where he achieved pivotal success in taking the business online.
+Simon is the CEO and Owner of LUXE City Guides.
+Educated at Oxford and in the US, Simon was Co-Founder of Mr & Mrs Smith Asia Pacific and former global publisher and director of Lonely Planet group.

 James Shea is the author of two poetry collections, The Lost Novel and Star in the Eye.
-Star in the Eye was selected for the Fence Modern Poets Series and included in the Poetry Society of America’s New American Poets series.
-His poems have appeared in various anthologies including The New Census: An Anthology of Contemporary American Poetry and Isn’t It Romantic: 100 Love Poems by Younger American Poets.
-A former Fulbright Scholar in Hong Kong, he is currently an assistant professor in the Department of Humanities and Creative Writing at Hong Kong Baptist University.
+He is currently an assistant professor in the Department of Humanities and Creative Writing at Hong Kong Baptist University.

-Kate Whitehead holds a BA in Literature (Warwick University) and a Masters in Literature (Sussex University).
-The author of two Hong Kong crime books – After Suzie and Hong Kong Murders – she was on staff at the Hong Kong Standard and the South China Morning Post and then as editor of Cathay Pacific’s inflight magazine Discovery.
-She is now a freelance journalist and over the last three years has written for many international media outlets, including Acumen, BBC Travel, CNN, Forbes, Publishing Perspectives, Time, Travel & Leisure and Women’s Wear Daily.
-She also writes for local publications, chiefly the SCMP. www.hongkongkate.com
+Kate Whitehead holds a BA in Literature and a Masters in Literature.
+She was on staff at the Hong Kong Standard and the South China Morning Post and then as editor of Cathay Pacific’s inflight magazine Discovery.
+She is now a freelance journalist and has written for many media outlets, including SCMP, BBC Travel, CNN and Forbes.